bladethazar/enviro-pi/readme.md

-# PicoW-Growmat: Advanced Plant Monitoring and Watering System
+# Enviro-Pi: Advanced Plant Monitoring and Watering System

 ## Project Overview

-PicoW-Growmat is a sophisticated plant monitoring and automated watering system designed for use in real growhouse environments.
+Enviro-Pi is a sophisticated plant monitoring and automated watering system designed for use in real growhouse environments.
 Built on the Raspberry Pi Pico W platform and utilizing MicroPython, this system integrates various sensors and components to provide comprehensive plant care, environmental monitoring, and intelligent watering control.

 ### Key Features